 The commentor is pointing out that the spec still mentions that ISTA would need to use the Validation SAC to generate the ista-ltf-key and ltf-iv values as it was expected in the previous version of the specs however with the new version the Validation SAC in no longer needed.

 Resolution for CID 287873: TGaz editor change the text in page 174 line 19 as shown below:

-Or the ista-ltf-key and ltf-iv for generating secure HE-LTF based on (#1830, #1832) the values of the Secure LTF Counter (#2289) and the corresponding Validation SAC subfields in the Secure LTF Parameters element in the last protected IFTM frame or last protected LMR frame, received from the RSTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation). (#3123)
+Or the ista-ltf-key and ltf-iv for generating secure HE-LTF based on (#1830, #1832) the values of the Secure LTF Counter (#2289) in the Secure LTF Parameters element in the last protected IFTM frame or last protected LMR frame, received from the RSTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation). (#3123)

 Discussion for CID 287872: